benjaminhuanghuang/ai-study/RNN/Recurrent Neural Networks/02-RNN Concepts.md

 • Compute cost across multiple samples

 ## Back Propagation
-• Compute derivatives (delta) for each time step Hidden state
+• Use the cost function to compute derivatives (delta) for hidden state and output in each time step.
-    Output
+    The derivative represents the adjustments that needs to be made to various weights and biases.
 • Compute cumulative delta
-• Apply cumulative delta to weights and biases
+• Apply cumulative delta to all weights and biases for the RNN model
 • Continue gradient descent until error is minimized